 Note: Most radiator manufacturers have, and recommend using, their own proprietary electrical heating elements designed especially for their radiators.
 You are able to use elements of another brand with your own, but if you are buying everything new, we’d definitely recommend using parts from the same supplier.
 You can sleep sound at night knowing that the parts are designed to work together and as a bonus, their overall appearance should compliment each other.

 A dual fuel radiator T-piece is a T-shaped connector.
 Instead of your radiator only having 1 input, the t-piece - sometimes spelled 'tee-piece' - turns it into a dual input radiator.
 One of these inputs connects to your radiator; another connects to a heating element, which is connected to your mains electric and the third input connects to the radiator valve used when in central heating mode.
-A t-piece is usually included in the purchase of the element, the only exception is Reina.
-You can buy their T-Piece separately here.
+A t-piece is usually included in the purchase of the element.

 Dual Fuel Towel Rail Extras: